rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

-GYRE then prepares to searching for modes with harmonic degree :math:`\ell=2` and azimuthal order :math:`m=0` (not specified in ``gyre.in``, but assumed by default), by building a frequency scan and a spatial (:math:`x`) grid:
+GYRE then prepares to searching for modes with harmonic degree :math:`\ell=2` and azimuthal order :math:`m=0` (not specified in :file:`gyre.in`, but assumed by default), by building a frequency grid and a spatial (:math:`x`) grid:

 .. literalinclude:: example-walkthrough/gyre.out
    :language: console
    :start-after: No need
    :end-before: Starting search

-(The concepts of frequency scans and spatial grids are explored in greater detail in the :ref:`gyre-fundamentals` chapter).
+(The concepts of spatial and frequency grids are explored in greater detail in the :ref:`gyre-fundamentals` chapter).
 Next, GYRE attempts to bracket roots of the discriminant function (again, see :ref:`gyre-fundamentals`) by searching for changes in its sign:

 .. literalinclude:: example-walkthrough/gyre.out